M12S Phase 1 Strategy and Mechanics

 In the Grotesquerie act 2 phase of the M12S encounter, managing position and timing is crucial.
 The phase involves towers, tethers, and strategic player positioning.
 Here is a breakdown of how players should handle these mechanics:

-Players need to follow the precise order of soaking towers: 3, 4, 1, 2, allowing seamless management:
+Players need to follow the precise order of soaking towers: 3, 4, 1, 2, keeping the sequence clean:

-5. Sequential Soaking: As the boss spins, players soak towers in the designated sequence.
-Each group ensures tethers are snapped appropriately, and towers are occupied as they appear.
+- Sequential Soaking: As the boss spins, players soak towers in the designated sequence.
+Each group snaps tethers at the right moment, and towers are occupied as they appear.

 Tactical Adjustments for Safe Zones